 Which is the more compelling offer?

-12) If you find a property, we will need to put in the contract that the purchase is contingent on your present property’s sale and closing.
+12) If you find a property, we will need to include in the contract that the purchase is contingent on the sale and closing of your present property.

 13) If the sellers see you haven’t listed your property, they will reject your offer.

-14) You need to be a strong buyer; you aren’t one until you get your home into escrow.
+14) You need to be a strong buyer; you will not be one until you have your home in escrow.

 15) When your home is for sale, what would you say to a buyer with a home to sell?

-16) Most sellers will not entertain an offer from you until you have your home on the market or under contract.
+16) Most sellers will not consider your offer until you have your home on the market or under contract.

 17) If you find a home that you want to offer, and you need to sell your home to purchase another, most sellers in our market may not accept your offer.